Sydney Revision Bariatric Surgery – Advanced Surgicare

 Reasons Revision Bariatric Surgery Is Performed

 There are several reasons that an individual might pursue revision bariatric surgery.
 For example, some patients have the procedure because they did not lose enough excess weight after their first procedure.
 Other individuals may consider their initial bariatric procedure a failed obesity surgery because they were unable to resolve their co-morbid health concerns.
 Still others have suffered medical or health complications as a result of their first bariatric surgery.
-The following is a comprehensive look at the most common reasons individuals pursue revision weight loss surgery.
+The following is a comprehensive look at the most common reasons individuals pursue revision weight loss surgery in Sydney.

 Inadequate Weight Loss or Weight Regain